roasted cauliflower and pumpkin soup

 make the soup:

 5. While the veggies are roasting, peel and grate the fresh ginger.
 In a large soup pot, heat the remaining 1 tablespoon olive oil over medium heat.
 Add the grated ginger along with all of the spices: cumin, thyme, smoked paprika, and cayenne.
 Allow the mixture to cook for about a minute, stirring constantly for one minute until fragrant.
-It will have a paste-like texture.
+It will have a paste-like texture. a close up of a paste-like mixture of olive oil, grated ginger, and spices cooking in the bottom of a soup pot.

 make the cheesy thyme toast and serve:

 3. Broil the toasts for a few minutes until the cheese is melted and bubbly.
-Ladle your roast pumpkin and cauliflower soup into serving bowls and top with roasted pumpkin oil, cracked pepper, and slices of cheesy thyme toast.
+Ladle your roast pumpkin and cauliflower soup into serving bowls and top with roasted pumpkin oil, cracked pepper, and slices of cheesy thyme toast. the cheese has become melted and bubbly and the edges of the bread are golden brown and crisp.

 • Author: kelly@crescentmoonkitchen